skip to content

 KPA 007 (started)

-Dr. Claudia Acquistapace - Meteorologie - Extreme weather events
+Dr. Claudia Acquistapace - Meteorology - Extreme weather events

 New ground-based dataset input for developing a new machine learning self-supervised classification approach to identify cloud regimes.